-In July 2022, King's received three stars and an overall score of 80 per cent in the SRA's Food Made Good report.
+In July 2022, King's received three stars and an overall score of 80% in the Sustainability Restaurant Association (SRA)'s Food Made Good report.
 This demonstrates our progress around sustainable sourcing, society and the environment.
-In July 2023, King's Food was shortlisted for the sustainability category in the TUCO (The University Caterers Organisation) Awards.
+In July 2023, King's Food was shortlisted for the sustainability category in the TUCO Awards.

-Regarding vegetarian and vegan efforts, our in-house menu is about 70 per cent meat-free and 60 per cent vegan, and King's Food offer a minimum of one plant-based dish on the menus every day.
+Regarding vegetarian and vegan efforts, our in-house menu is about 70% meat-free and 60% vegan, and King's Food offer a minimum of 1 plant-based dish on the menus every day.
 We removed beef from our menus four years ago and from September 2023, lamb will no longer be on the student/staff dining menu.
-These decisions were based on the high greenhouse gas emissions associated with beef and lamb in particular.
-King's Food have partnered with Beyond Meat to create Beyond Meat Mondays, when the hot food choices in all outlets are either vegetable-based or a Beyond Meat dish.
-This has enabled us to bring Monday footfall back to pre-COVID levels (circa 1,100 covers each Monday) and saved a total of 15.6 tonnes of CO2e.
-Offering a 100 per cent vegan menu has saved 20 tonnes of CO2e emissions.
+King's Food have partnered with Beyond Meat to create Beyond Meat Mondays when the hot food choices in all outlets are either vegetable-based or a Beyond Meat dish.
+This has enabled us to bring Monday footfall back to pre-covid levels (circa 1,100 covers each Monday) and saved a total of 15.6 tonnes of CO2e.
+By offering a 100% vegan menu, it has saved 20 tonnes of CO2e emissions.

 Since August 2022, as a default, all our hospitality sandwich platters are vegetarian and vegan, with clients having to opt in for meat or fish.
-74 per cent of the 4,738 platters sold since then were vegetarian or vegan, saving 7.2 tonnes of CO2e.
+74% of the 4,738 platters sold since then were vegetarian or vegan, saving 7.2 tonnes of CO2e.
 All pastries and most cakes in King's Food outlets are now vegan, which has saved 10.7 tonnes CO2e since September 2022.
-There is no extra charge for oat milk, and King's Food is committed to vegan options being cheaper than the meat or fish option.
+There is no extra charge for oat milk, and King's Food are committed to the vegan option being cheaper than the meat or fish option.

-King's Food does not use palm oil in food produced inhouse and ensures products in our supply chain only contain responsibly sourced and certified palm oil.
-It only serves sustainably caught fish from the UK and buys British high-welfare meat and dairy products and free-range eggs to combat animal cruelty and environmental damage.
+King's Food do not use palm oil in food produced in-house and ensure products in our supply chain only contain responsibly sourced and certified palm oil.
+They only serve sustainably caught fish from the UK and buy British high-welfare meat and dairy products and free-range eggs to combat animal cruelty and environmental damage.
 Farmers are selected based on their levels of environmental stewardship.
-In March 2023, King's Food held a fruit and veg tender where potential suppliers were assessed on - among other things - their responses to a set of sustainability questions, including product sourcing, food surplus, organic and Fairtrade-certified produce, and carbon footprint measuring.
+In March 2023, King's Food held a veg and fruit tender where potential suppliers were assessed on - among other things - their responses to a set of sustainability questions, including product sourcing, food surplus, organic and Fairtrade-certified produce, and carbon footprint measuring.

-To continue progress, King's Food has developed a Three-Year Menu Development Strategy 2026, implementing the Menus of Change principles.
-Menus have been re-engineered to an 'inverted menu design' principle, where local, seasonal and environment-friendly items are sourced first, with the menu written after.
-Themes include 'fast food not junk food' and 'quality not quantity', ensuring that sustainability is at the heart of menu development and that cultural diversity is celebrated.
-For example, 70 per cent of produce should be seasonal and either local or UK purchased.
+To continue progress, King's Food have developed a Three Year Menu Development Strategy 2026, implementing the 'Menus of Change' principles.
+Menus have been re-engineered to an 'Inverted Menu Design' principle, where local, seasonal and environment-friendly items are sourced first, with the menu written, thereafter.
+Themes include 'Fast Food not Junk Food' and 'quality not quantity', ensuring that sustainability is at the heart of menu development and that cultural diversity is celebrated.
+For example, 70% of produce is to be seasonal and either local or UK purchased.

 King's Food will continue the development of new dishes in association with King's Department of Nutritional Sciences.
-Menus will increasingly focus on fibre, in particular whole grains, legumes and pulses, and include healthy snacks that display a percentage kcal per portion.
+Menus will increasingly focus on fibre, in particular whole grains, legumes and pulses, and include healthy snacks that have a percentage kcal per portion.